birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 Stuff that happened in Session 12:

-The party rushes away from a near TPK in it's newly aqquired bubble car.
-Well, first they have to figure out how it works.
+The party figures out the basics of bubble car operation and flee the scene of the Session 11's near-TPK, heading northwest into the mists off the shore of thier original arival point (15.)

-It has a maximun altitude of about 100ft from the nearest Flynn notices both the bubble car and plasma welder seem to be "powered by the same mysterious liquid.
-When the plasma torch ran out of liquid, it stop workiong.
-The bubble car presumable worked the same way.
+The bubble car seems to have a maximum altitude of about 100ft from the ground, and Flynn notices that both the bubble car and plasma welder seem to be "powered" by the same mysterious liquid.
+When the plasma torch ran out of liquid, it stopped working.
+The bubble car presumably worked the same way.

-Figure out how to pilot bubble car
+After spending a long rest in the mist, healing and recaauterating in bubble car luxury, it's time for some more exploration.

-Flynn notices both the bubble car and plasma welder use the same fuel Travel northwest into the mist over the water, long rest Re-appear from the north, near the amber bathtub
+Travel northwest into the mist over the water, long rest Re-appear from the north, near the amber bathtub
 Land at dock island, kill guards